vpavlenko/study-music/parts/classical.md

 Form
 ===

-Books specifically on form:

 - [William E. Caplin.
 Analyzing Classical Form](http://www.music.mcgill.ca/acf/) - Focuses solely on works of Haydn, Mozart and Beethoven, this book teaches a theory of formal functions to analyze the structure of their pieces.
 [A review](https://mtosmt.org/issues/mto.14.20.1/mto.14.20.1.aziz.html), [a podcast with the author](https://www.youtube.com/watch?v=TB5BN328O-Q)
 - A form isn't a fixed theory, rather, different theorists have different approaches on form, which is excellently represented in [William E. Caplin, James Hepokoski, James Webster.
 Musical Form, Forms, and Formenlehre: Three Methodological Reflections](https://www.amazon.com/Musical-Form-Forms-Formenlehre-Methodological/dp/9058678229)
 - [James Hepokoski.
 Sonata Theory Handbook](https://amzn.to/3GRLHGa) - Focuses on broader set of composers (going deep into 19th century) comparing to Caplin's book, the author narrows the scope to a sonata form.
 [A Wikipedia article on Sonata Theory](https://en.wikipedia.org/wiki/Sonata_theory)

-3. When studying Caplin, some harmonic analyses may be checked against https://github.com/MarkGotham/When-in-Rome to understand the range of possible disagreement (V65 for viio, ii6 for IV and such) and also https://github.com/MarkGotham/Taking-Form

 <img width="800" alt="Screenshot 2022-02-14 at 11 41 51 AM" src="https://user-images.githubusercontent.com/1491908/153829331-c9554a4e-c2d9-435d-bd2c-31f773d57125.png">